 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-They teach courses in drama, music, and the arts including fine and applied art, such as painting and sculpture, or design and crafts.
+teach courses in English language and literature, including linguistics and comparative literature.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 perform duties that are instructional in nature or deliver direct services to students or parents.
 Serve in a position for which a teacher has ultimate responsibility for the design and implementation of educational programs and services.